New York Court of Appeals: Judges

-Vacancies and pending nominations

 History

 The Court of Appeals was created by the New York State Constitution of 1846 to replace both the Court for the Correction of Errors and the Court of Chancery, and had eight members.
 Four judges were elected by general ballot at the State elections, the other four were chosen annually from among the Supreme Court justices.
 The first four judges elected at the special judicial state election in June 1847 were Freeborn G. Jewett (to a term of two and a half years), Greene C. Bronson (to a term of four and a half years), Charles H. Ruggles (to a term of six and a half years), and Addison Gardiner (to a term of eight and a half years).
 They took office on July 5, 1847.
 Afterwards, every two years, one judge was elected in odd-numbered years to an eight-year term.
 In case of a vacancy, a judge was temporarily appointed by the Governor, and at the next odd-year state election a judge was elected for the remainder of the term.
 The Chief Judge was always that one of the elected judges who had the shortest remaining term.
 Besides, the Court had a Clerk who was elected to a three-year term.